Photo: Herzing graduate, Sheri Richard in her Health Care Aide uniform at Extendicare Oakview Place in Winnipeg.

 That's when all the pieces started coming together.
 I contacted Herzing, spoke to admissions, met with an advisor, and started training.

-Q: What was your favourite part of the HCA program?
+Q: What was your overall opinion of the Health Care Aide course at Herzing?

 When you get to the practicum, there are no surprises—you know exactly what to expect.
 I felt totally prepared for my internship.
 That's a real confidence booster.